IRP-TU-BS/python-goal-babbling/README.md

 pip install .
 ```

-If you intend to plot the state machine which is used under the hood, use the following command:
+If you intend to plot the state machine which is used under the hood:
 ```shell
 pip install .[plot]
 ```